HOW DO I KNOW IF MY BASEBALL CARDS ARE WORTH MONEY

 When researching values, pay close attention to several key factors that influence a card’s worth, including the player featured, the card’s year, the manufacturer, and perhaps most importantly – the card’s physical condition or state of preservation.
 Superstar player cards from the late 1980s or earlier are usually more valuable than cards of lesser known players from recent years.
 Also, vintage cards from the pre-1970s era or early decades of the Topps, Bowman, or Fleer brands usually carry higher values than newer cardboard.

-Read also: MOST VALUABLE BASEBALL CARDS IN 1998
+Read also: TOPPS 1988 BASEBALL CARDS VALUE

 The single biggest determinant of a card’s value is its condition or grade.
 Mint condition cards in perfect, pristine shape can be worth 10, 20, or even 100 times more than badly worn or damaged cards.
 On the monthly condition scale used by Beckett and PSA, cards graded Gem Mint 10 or Near Mint-Mint 8-9 can bring top dollar, while anything graded Poor-Good 4 or less may have only minimal value to collectors.
 So taking the time to objectively assess each card’s condition level based on centering, edges, surfaces and corners is crucial when value is determined.